 Headers and Footers add a professional touch to your document.
 In the following video, Scott Hanselman discusses how to add and control them.

-Microsoft Word provides the means to break complex documents into Sections.
-The controls are rather difficult, but Scott Hanselman does a good job discussing Sections in the following video, which uses the example of changing from portrait to landscape layout midway through a document.
+Microsoft Word provides the means to break complex documents into sections.
+The controls are rather difficult, but Scott Hanselman does a good job discussing sections in the following video, which uses the example of changing from portrait to landscape layout midway through a document.
 You also can use sections to change the page size, margins, headers, footers, page numbering, and more.

-Microsoft Word makes it easy to add cross references to a document.
+Word makes it easy to add cross references to a document.
 On the Ribbon, go to the References tab, Captions group, Cross‑reference window or to the Insert tab, Links group, Cross‑reference window.

 In the following video, Bill Kulterman shows how to add cross references.

-Styles are essential to using Microsoft Word efficiently.
+Understanding the styles feature is essential to using Microsoft Word efficiently.
 For the many ins and outs of Styles, see my article at: https://www.toweringskills.com/writing/microsoft-word-using-styles/